Thank you for signing up to . You will receive a verification email shortly.

 Compulsive eaters regularly overeat even when they are not hungry, sometimes to the point of pain, and often eat alone to avoid the feelings of embarassment and guilt they feel afterwards.
 Anyone can develop binge eating disorder, but it is more common in women than in men.

-The condition often stems from low self-esteem or self-confidence, and can also be associated with depression and anxiety.
+The condition often stems from low self-esteem or self-confidence, and can also be associated with depression (opens in new tab) and anxiety (opens in new tab).
 Your GP can identify whether you have binge eating disorder, and there are a range of treatments available.

 Group support from Overeaters Anonymous, like Nadia receives, is just one of the options - sufferers may also benefit from self-help programmes, individual psychological therapy, or, in some cases, even medication.